dorienmc/documentation-legacy/formide/guides/update-device.md

 ```
 npm install -g formide-client
 ```
 This pull the latest release for formide-client from NPM (Node.js Package Manager).
+This step will take a while (between 5 and 10 minutes, depending on the speed of your device), so don't be scared when nothing happens for a while.

 #### Restart the formide-client process (or reboot)
 ```